msft-mirror-aosp/platform.prebuilts.sdk/extensions/README.md

 - 2: Finalized in March 2022 between S and T (mediaprovider, sdkextensions)
 - 3: Finalized together with Android T / 33 (all modules)
 - 4: Finalized in September 2022 between T and U (adservices, sdkextensions, tethering)
+- 5: Finalized in November 2022 between T and U (adservices, mediaprovider)